Gang-related kidnapping at apartment puts Colorado city back in national immigration debate

 But local officials argue that while organized criminal activity is present in Aurora, the issue has become grossly exaggerated and is limited to a handful of apartment buildings in a city of more than 400,000 residents.

-Chamberlain said The Edge has become a focus of his police department, which has been “proactively” working to address crime at the property and does “nonstop” patrols in the area.
+Chamberlain said the apartments at The Edge have become a focus of his police department, which has been “proactively” working to address crime at the property and does “nonstop” patrols in the area.

 “It is an incredibly crime-riddled complex … the attention (on it) will not stop until every individual that victimizes somebody else will be held accountable or be removed from that complex.”